department-of-veterans-affairs/vets-website/README.md

 | script           | Scripts for building the repository.
 The most commonly used script is `build.js` which runs Metalsmith |
 | src              | All of our application code, including styles and tests |

-Inside the `src` directory, we have two folders `applications` and `platform`. `applications` contains the individual applications used on Vets.gov, typically associated with a particular URL. `platform` contains the shared code used by those applications: the platform we build applications on top of.
+Inside the `src` directory, we have two folders `applications` and `platform`. `applications` contains the individual applications used on VA.gov, typically associated with a particular URL. `platform` contains the shared code used by those applications: the platform we build applications on top of.

 ### Requirements